BradPreston/LMS/README.md

 ### Issues

-- Testing the update service always returns "No book with id "1" was found".
+- (SOLVED) Testing the update service always returns "No book with id "1" was found".
 The update service is expecting an id and a body to update with.
 While using mocking with Jest, I'm unable to pass an ID to the update method because the mock doesn't have any data already saved.